 Can you bet on college sports in Missouri?

-This won’t be certain until a final bill passes, but the proposed legislation gives bettors the ability to wager college sports.
+This won’t be certain until a final bill passes, but the proposed legislation gives bettors the ability to wager on college sports.

 Will there be online and retail sportsbooks?